tj-actions/verify-changed-files/README.md

 # verify-changed-files

-Verify that certain files did or did not change during the workflow execution.
+Verify that a list of files did or didn't change during the workflow execution.

 ## Features